99TheDark/99TheDark/README.md

 > You can find me on <a href="https://www.khanacademy.org/profile/OnlyTheDark/projects">Khan Academy</a>.
 >
-> I have a lot of experience in JavaScript and TypeScript, decent experience in Java, Go, C# and GLSL, among familiarity in many other languages such as Julia, Dart and C.
+> I have a lot of experience in JavaScript and TypeScript, decent experience in Java, Go, C#, Rust and GLSL, among familiarity in many other languages such as Julia, Dart and C.

 <br>